everpeace/cookbook-mesos/README.md

     mesos-master --zk=zk://localhost:2181/mesos --port=5050 --log_dir=/var/log/mesos --cluster=MyCluster

-See the output of `mesos-master --help` for available options.
+See See [here](http://mesos.apache.org/documentation/latest/configuration/) for available options or the output of of `mesos-master --help`.

 ### mesos::slave
 configure slave configuration files.
 If you choose `mesosphere`, `node[:mesos][:prefix]` would be overridden by `/usr/local` because mesosphere package installs deploy files to the directory.